 Using the full sample of firms, Table 10 presents the results from a logit model estimating the probability of a firm making an acquisition relative to not making an acquisition.
 SDC data are used to identify whether or not a sample firm made an acquisition in a given year.
 The dependent variable is equal to 1 if the firm makes an acquisition, and 0 otherwise.
 Baseline results without governance are presented in the 1st column; all other columns present results including Governance variables.
 The other control variables are described in the text.
-Year dummy variables are included but are not shown.
-Intercepts and year and industry dummy variables are included but not presented.
-Panel A presents the results for 1998-2001; Panel B presents the results for disciplinary turnover for 2003-2007; Panel C presents the implied probabilities of acquisition for both sample periods and compares these probabilities across sample periods; and Panel D presents an event study of the cumulative abnormal returns (CARs) surrounding the acquisition announcement date within sample.
-In Panels A, B, and C, , , and indicate significance at the 19%, 5%, and 10% levels, respectively.
+Year dummy variables are included but not presented.
+Panel A presents the results for 1986-2001; Panel B presents the results for disciplinary turnover for 2003-2007; Panel C presents the implied probabilities of acquisition for both sample periods and compares these probabilities across sample periods; and Panel D presents an event study of the cumulative abnormal returns (CARs) surrounding the acquisition announcement date within sample.
+In Panels A, B, and C, statistical significance at the 1%, 5%, and 10% levels is indicated by \\\, \\\, and \, respectively.